nemequ/icc-travis/README.md

 [secure environment variables](http://docs.travis-ci.com/user/encryption-keys/).

-Once you have your serial number in the INTEL_SERIAL_NUMBER environment variable, all you need to do is run the `install-icc.sh` script.
+Once you have your serial number in the INTEL_SERIAL_NUMBER environment variable, run the `install-icc.sh` script.
 There are two main ways to go about that: you can copy the `install-icc.sh` script to your repository, or download the latest version from GitHub every time you want to run it.

 The main advantage of placing a copy of `install-icc.sh` in your repo is stability; you know the script is not going to change in a way that